absurditiesmedia/newliteracy-blog/src/content/post/basic-operation-astro-static-site-generator-blog.md

 ### The assets/ directory

 There's a directory called `assets/` where images and other media are stored.
-You might be wondering why there's a second direcory for this in addition to the `public` directory.
+You might be wondering why there's a second directory for this in addition to the `public` directory.
 Without going into a lot of detail, I'll just note that there exist functionality within node modules to run various operations on these files before making them ready to be served to the client.
 This could be any number of things, such as minifying css, running images through optimizations, overlaying text on top of the images.
 These operations are limited only by the developers imagination and the technology that exists at present.
-Belive me, there are many use cases in which having the ability to run server side modifications on assets is incredibly useful.
+Believe me, there are many use cases in which having the ability to run server side modifications on assets is incredibly useful.

 ### The components/ and layouts/ directories

 Files under `components/` generally have the extension `.astro` which means they can contain Javascript for dynamic rendering.
 Take a look at the names of the files.
-They represent, you guessed it, components of the page. `BaseHead.astro` in spite of sharing a name with an prejorative for an individual who has a problematic relationship with freebase cocaine, contains the content that will appear inside the `<head></head>` html tag, it contians variables that will be replaced with different values on each page.
+They represent, you guessed it, components of the page. `BaseHead.astro` in spite of sharing a name with an prejorative for an individual who has a problematic relationship with freebase cocaine, contains the content that will appear inside the `<head></head>` html tag, it contains variables that will be replaced with different values on each page.
 A subdirectory `components/blog/` contains the individual parts of the pages that display the listing of blog entries and pages such as the one you're reading right now.

 The subdirectories here are simply a means of providing some level of organization to the components.
-And they can be arranged and split into different parts in a way that's entirey up to the developer.
+And they can be arranged and split into different parts in a way that's entirely up to the developer.
 What works best is something only experience with these types of sites can provide.
 And there have been and will be many debates on the topic of how to best segment and organize template files for years to come.
-Many of them occuring within the mind of individual developers.
+Many of them occurring within the mind of individual developers.
 Don't feel bad if you have a difficult time determining what works best.
 I don't think anyone really knows the answer to that question, and if they claim to.
 They probably haven't got a lot of experience. d

 ### The content/ directory

-If you're a blogger, content adminsitrator, or novice web developer, this is the section that you'll want to pay the most attention to.
+If you're a blogger, content administrator, or novice web developer, this is the section that you'll want to pay the most attention to.

 #### Markdown and HTML (Markup)

-Inside the `content/posts/ directory, you'll find primarily a collection of **Markdown** files. **Mardown** is a simplified mark**up** language. (get it, mark**down**).
+Inside the `content/posts/ directory, you'll find primarily a collection of **Markdown** files. **Markdown** is a simplified mark**up** language. (get it, mark**down**).

 Markup languages date back to the days when typesetters had to place individual characters into rows on a print plate to produce a single printed page.
 (Can you even imagine the tediousness of such a job?
 I certainly don't want to and even more so I don't envy my predeccessors in the world of publishing) In those days, editors would provide a page of *marked-up* text.
 Individual parts would be surrounded by tags specifying where text should be bold, italic, a heading and so forth.
 HTML adds even more abilities such as the hyperlink which allows for quick reference to another document, much like an **in-text citation** to a source referenced by the document.